ait-energy/matsim-drs/README.md

-# domino-ridesharing
+# domino-carpooling

-Towards the proper simulation of ride-sharing for project DOMINO.
+Towards the proper simulation of carpooling for project DOMINO.